-The organisational structure of the company for 2018-19 is shown in the diagram above.
+The organisational structure of the company for 2019-20 is shown in the diagram below.

 Water operations

 The water function is responsible for the abstraction, treatment and distribution of water to customers.
 The water network consists of 84 water treatment works and approximately 13,900 kilometres of distribution pipes.